zeon-bh/OP-2.2-Z30n-s-Remote-Access-Tool/README.md

 The Teleport uses can be changed in the zstash_configs.script file.
 You can set your prefered preset value.

+**Used Teleport Artifacts can still be used by the Handheld Universal Teleporter!**

 Stolen Stashes cannot be opened with the Remote Access Tool.
 You must retrieve the stolen stash to get access to the stash remotely.

 Stashes cannot be opened remotely during a blowout for balance and for safety reasons, to avoid data corruption on your save file.